Mostafa Rachwani and Mark Sweney

-Broderick’s 76-page report into the company’s global operations noted that a rise in bullying against women was in part “retaliation” to Rio Tinto’s efforts to “promote gender diversity and inclusion”.
-Kellie Parker, the chief executive of Rio Tinto Australia, told Guardian Australia the rise in complaints had led to a “significant increase” in terminations across the business.
+Broderick’s 76-page report on the company, which employs 57,000 globally, noted that a rise in bullying against women was in part “retaliation” to Rio Tinto’s efforts to “promote gender diversity and inclusion”.

-The report revealed eight allegations of rape or attempted rape in the past 12 months, up from five cases in 2021.
+The report revealed that eight allegations of rape or attempted rape in the past 12 months, up from five cases in 2021.
 The report also found 32 employees reported experiencing pressure or requests for sex or sexual acts, down from 37 people in 2021.

 Overall, 39% of survey respondents had experienced bullying in the last 12 months – up from 31% in 2021.